fogellab/multiWGCNA/README.md

 # Vignettes

+We recommend running through both of the vignettes before applying multiWGCNA to your own data:

-Please refer to the autism_full_workflow.Rmd vignette for a detailed example of how to use multiWGCNA.
+* The autism_full_workflow.Rmd vignette provides a quick example of how to use multiWGCNA.

-For a more in-depth tutorial discussing the preservation analyses from the manuscript (Tommasini and Fogel.
-BMC Bioinformatics.
-2023), please refer to the astrocyte_map2.Rmd vignette.
+* The astrocyte_map2.Rmd vignette provides a more in-depth tutorial discussing the preservation analyses from the manuscript and functions for visualization.

 # Citation